Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Cast iron is a word that refers to a group of metal alloys that include iron as their major alloying ingredient.
 Some people mistakenly believe that cast iron is made entirely of iron because of its name.
 This simply isn’t the case.
 Carbon steels, in fact, have a larger percentage of iron than cast iron.

-To be classified as cast iron, a mainly iron alloy must have more than 2% carbon in the finished alloy.
+A mainly iron alloy must have more than 2% carbon in the finished alloy to be classified as cast iron.
 Other alloys, such as manganese and silicon, are also present in lower proportions in cast irons.

 The most defining point of cat iron stones is that they heat up really well, leaving you with a crunchy exterior.
 They also feature handles, further making way for ease of use and convenience.